How Common Is Bestiality and Zoophillia? Definitions, Facts, and Statistics

 - Only 39.1% of arrests involving bestiality resulted in prosecution.

-- Two US states does not have laws against bestiality (New Mexico, and West Virginia)
+- Two US states do not have laws against bestiality (New Mexico, and West Virginia)

 - 86% of reported cases of bestiality involved penetration.

-- 72.5% of animals were well-known or lived in close proximity to the convicted.
+- 72.5% of animals were well-known or lived near the convicted.

 - 20% reported that they committed bestiality because they did not feel attractive to others.